 - a.
 Policy makers and policy advocates at the state and national level will continue to emphasize accountability and monitor performance-based funding for colleges.
 The Florida College System budget model will focus on key accountability measures to include student success indicators (completion and retention rates) and graduate outcomes (job placement, continuing education, and entry level wages).
 Dual enrollment participation and enrollment growth will be major components of this model. - b.
 SFSC will need to embrace innovation and continuous quality improvement efforts in academic and administrative support programs and services. - c.
-Information gathering and reporting will continue to be a major requirement of the college to monitor continuous improvement, cost-effectiveness, and student progress and success. - d.
+Information gathering and reporting will continue to be a major requirement of the College to monitor continuous improvement, cost-effectiveness, and student progress and success. - d.
 Accrediting agency expectations will require more documented evidence of continuous quality improvement achievements. - e.
 College completion will continue to be emphasized through enhanced student success, retention, and placement initiatives. - f.
-There will be a need for greater advocacy or lobbying efforts directed toward legislative initiatives that directly impact SFSC.
+There will be a need for greater advocacy or lobbying efforts directed toward legislative initiatives that directly impact SFSC. - g.
+According to the National Student Clearinghouse Research Center (2020), colleges are experiencing declining enrollments among black students.
+Consequently, colleges must use data and research to identify practices that will address this concerning trend.